6th Grade Study of Ancient Egypt

 This worksheet offers a few facts about the Sphinx in Egypt, like that it's more than three thousand years old.
-Then it's up to you to decide: why was the Sphinx built?
+Then you to decide: why was the Sphinx built?

 Have you heard of the Lighthouse of Alexandria?
-On this sheet students can read a few interesting facts about it then consider life and inventions in ancient times.
+Students will read a few interesting facts about it then consider life and inventions in ancient times.

 Get acquainted with ancient Egypt hieroglyphics.
 Then your student can read and write their own name in hieroglyphs!

 Here's a brief look at ancient Egypt's defenses, like the natural shield of the desert surrounding it.

 Get acquainted with one of ancient Egypt's most well-known pharaohs: King Tut, the youngest pharaoh.
 Your student can read a few interesting facts about him.

 Follow up learning about ancient Egypt with a word search that features some great vocabulary about ancient Egyptian life.

 Learn interesting Queen Nefertiti facts you might not have known in this worksheet.
 Explore Queen Nefertiti facts through reading and drawing exercises.

 The ability to paraphrase is a valuable skill!
 Help your child learn to put informational text in her own words, with this passage about the Nile River.

 The Valley of the Kings was the resting place of many pharoahs of Egypt.
 Check out the simplified map on this worksheet, can you find Tutenkhamun's site?